 Hiding bad memories

 A theme that I took from watching this film, is the blurred boundaries between your memories and reality and that everything is somehow connected.
-I believe that everyone has things in his or her life that you decide not to look at.
+I believe that everyone has things in his or her life we choose to shield away.
 Because they are too painful, too emotional, or too complicated, we hide them.
-We lock them away and tend to think that we cleaned them up.
+We lock them away and tend to think that we tidied them up.
 Easy.

 I always use the metaphor of entering a room to illustrate that.
 When entering a new room, we tend to think that it’s a new possibility for us to really be there and show our new selves, while in fact, we all carry a backpack with us.
 That backpack includes our memories and our past experiences.
 And although we might be running for bad memories, we always take that backpack with us, wherever we go.